Latest News > Home Depot Eliminates Toxic Chemicals From Paint, Flooring, and Insulation

 APEOs are surfactants that help keep substances mixed in paints.
 But NPEs contain and break down into chemicals called nonylphenols, which are highly persistent, bioaccumulative, and toxic.
 These chemicals, when released to the environment, contaminate the food chain.
 NPEs are also suspected endocrine disruptors, which tend to affect children the most.

 Nonylphenol ethoxylates are mostly phased-out in Europe and Japan, but still common in the U.S., even though the EPA has identified over 200 “safer surfactants” to replace them.
-Home Depot is the first large U.S. paint seller to announce a categorical phaseout of APE/NPEs, although Benjamin Moore, Imperial Paints, and Sherwin-Williams also have product lines free of them.
+Home Depot is the first large U.S. paint seller to announce a categorical phaseout of APE/NPEs, although Benjamin Moore and Sherwin-Williams also have product lines free of them.

 While Benjamin Moore and Sherwin-Williams’ transition has focused on higher-end paints (their most affordable NPE-free paints are Benjamin Moore’s ben® and Regal Select, and Sherwin-Williams’ SuperPaint), the good news is that Home Depot’s chemical strategy applies to every latex water-based paint sold in its stores.